J-Louis

 Joshua Louis Huizar (born May 29, 1993, in Los Angeles, California), known professionally as J-Louis, is a Grammy-nominated American record producer and DJ.
-His early production was created entirely on an iPhone application called NanoStudio and he soon began to gain traction on SoundCloud, BandCamp and Soulection Radio.
+His early production was created entirely on an iPhone application called NanoStudio and he soon began to gain traction on SoundCloud, Bandcamp, and Soulection Radio.
 J-Louis has gone on to produce for artists including Drake, Chris Brown, Bryson Tiller, Pardison Fontaine, Cardi B, Zacari and Xavier Omar.
-J-Louis’ lush fusion of R&B, hip-hop and experimental sounds has earned him multiple platinum records and placements on Billboard's Hot 100, Top 200 and Top Songwriter charts.
+J-Louis' fusion of R&B, hip-hop and experimental sounds has earned him multiple platinum records and placements on the Billboard Hot 100, 200, and top songwriter charts.
 An experienced live performer, J-Louis tours alongside Bryson Tiller as his live DJ.

 Early life

 J-Louis grew up with an older brother who was interested in music, which inspired him to begin playing drums at the age of 8.
 By the age of 12, J-Louis was playing alongside his brother in a touring hardcore band called Hands On.
 Today, J-Louis also plays guitar, bass and keyboard.

 He began learning music production on GarageBand through an after school program that allowed students to rent out Mac computers.
 He continued his learning at home by producing music through an iPhone application called NanoStudio.